Kotlin/kotlinx.html/README.md

 This is just temporary workspace to HTML builders Probably need to be imported to kotlinx.html

-A kotlinx.html library provides DSL to build HTML to Writer/Appendable or DOM at JVM and JavaScript
+A kotlinx.html library provides DSL to build HTML to Writer/Appendable or DOM at JVM and JavaScript for better Kotlin programming for Web.

 [ ![Download](https://api.bintray.com/packages/kotlinx/kotlinx/kotlinx.html/images/download.svg) ](https://bintray.com/kotlinx/kotlinx/kotlinx.html/_latestVersion)